pstaykov/Visualiser/README.md

 ## Prototype

-it started with a simple 2d visualiser using matplotlib
+it started with as simple 2D visualiser using matplotlib
 <img src="proto.png" width="600"/>

 ## Screenshots

+the microphone Visualiser looks like this when you hum a note. the x axis represents the frequencies y the time and z the magnitude.
 <img src="screenshot.png" width="600"/>

 ## Installation